hkusu/lambda-es2015-twitter-bot/README.md

 > Role, does not require special permissions.

 Triggers, select the `CloudWatch Events(Schedule)`.
-Or, if you can start this lambda function in the event (ex: API Gateway), it is possible to pass the city as follows:
+Or, if you can add a parameter to the event(ex: API Gateway), it is possible to pass the city as follows:

     {
       "city": 471030